cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesityviewforprincipal.md

-# Get-CohesityProtectionSourceForPrincipal
+# Get-CohesityViewForPrincipal

 ## SYNOPSIS
-The list of Protection Sources objects that the principal has permission to access.
+The list of View names that the principal has permission to access.

 ## SYNTAX

 ```
-Get-CohesityProtectionSourceForPrincipal [-PrincipalType] <String> [-PrincipalName] <String>
+Get-CohesityViewForPrincipal [-PrincipalType] <String> [-PrincipalName] <String> [<CommonParameters>]
- [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Get-CohesityProtectionSourceForPrincipal function is used to fetch list of protection sources that the principal has access.
+The Get-CohesityViewForPrincipal function is used to fetch list of views that the principal has access.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-CohesityProtectionSourceForPrincipal -PrincipalType "USER" -PrincipalName user1
+Get-CohesityViewForPrincipal -PrincipalType "USER" -PrincipalName user1
 ```

-List all protection sources for the principal type user.
+List all views for the pricipal type user.

 ### EXAMPLE 2
 ```
-Get-CohesityProtectionSourceForPrincipal -PrincipalType "GROUP" -PrincipalName user-group1
+Get-CohesityViewForPrincipal -PrincipalType "GROUP" -PrincipalName user-group1
 ```

-List all protection sources for the principal type group.
+List all views for the pricipal type group.

 ## PARAMETERS